 Schedule a Consultation

-As one of the leading heart programs in the region, cardiologists at the University of Vermont Medical Group at The UVM Medical Center offer a broad range of diagnostic exams and treatments for cardiomyopathy and all types of cardiac problems.
-Patients have access to cutting-edge technology and work with highly trained and experienced cardiologists who are on the frontiers of cardiac medicine.
+As one of the leading heart programs in the region, cardiologists at the UVM Medical Center offer a broad range of diagnostic exams and treatments for cardiomyopathy and all types of cardiac problems.
+Patients have access to leading-edge technology and work with highly trained and experienced cardiologists who are on the frontiers of cardiac medicine.